Impacts of Cyberattacks on Businesses

 Removable media like USB flash drives, external hard drives, optical discs, memory cards, digital cameras, etc. could be the bearer of cyber threats.
 These external portable storage devices are designed to be inserted and removed from a computer system.
 The usage of these devices could create a risk of data loss in case the media is lost or stolen.
 Further, it could lead to the compromise of a huge amount of data loss which would directly lead to damage to business reputation as well as financial penalties.
 Apart from that, removable media can be majorly used as an attack vector for malware.

 4. Cyber Scam

-Cyberattacks seem to be constantly evolving every year and with major ransomware attacks like RobinHood, Snatch, Dharma, etc. in 2019, it is much clear that there is no slow down in the growth.
-But it’s never too late to secure your organizations by taking essential and efficient preventive steps to combat these attacks from any future loss.
+Cyberattacks seem to be constantly evolving every year and with major ransomware attacks like RobinHood, Snatch, Dharma, etc. in 2019, it is much clear that there is no slowdown in the growth.
+But it’s never too late to secure your organization by taking essential and efficient preventive steps to combat these attacks and prevent any future losses.

-Along with cyber attack simulators, it is important to have a back up of critical data.
+Along with cyber attack simulators, it is essential to have a backup of critical data.
 By having critical backups of your data, you can allow only limited interruptions to the business workflow.
-It’s better to start securing your business by investing in the right cybersecurity solutions rather than paying for losses by becoming victim to cyber-attacks.
+It’s better to start securing your business by investing in the right cybersecurity solutions rather than paying for losses by becoming a victim of cyber-attacks.